dibyendumajumdar/ravi/README.md

 The `lua` command recognizes following environment variables.

-* `RAVI_DEBUG_EXPR` - if set to a value this triggers some debug output of expression parsing
+* `RAVI_DEBUG_EXPR` - if set to a value this triggers debug output of expression parsing
 * `RAVI_DEBUG_CODEGEN` - if set to a value this triggers a dump of the code being generated
 * `RAVI_DEBUG_VARS` - if set this triggers a dump of local variables construction and destruction

 License
 -------
-Will be same as Lua.
+Same as Lua.

 Language Syntax
 ---------------